decodedsports/DecodedSports.com/mrelo/README.md

 Named after the one and only [Mr. Elo](https://en.wikipedia.org/wiki/Arpad_Elo) (ELO is not an acronym!!).

-This package implements an Elo ratings model, generalizes to any form of A vs. B competitions.
-MrElo also provides the means to compute the magic values (aka hyperparameters) that are often an enigma in many Elo tutorials.
+This package implements an Elo ratings model, generalized to any form of A vs. B competitions.
+MrElo also provides the means to compute the hyperparameters (aka magic values) that are often an enigma in most Elo tutorials.

 [Read more here](https://www.decodedsports.com/blog/our-elo-model/).

 # Features

 - Supports any arbitrary competition (sport agnostic) that is A vs. B format.
-- Handles autocorrelation for both winning and Margin of Victory.
+- Handles autocorrelation for both winning likelihood and Margin of Victory.
 - Offers two methods for Margin of Victory autocorrelation handling.
 - Allows for pre-match rating adjustments along with the default post-match adjustments.
 - Allows rating differences to be converted into probabilities.